Phosphorescence: Persistent phosphorescence

 The release of energy in this way is a completely random process, governed mostly by the average temperature of the material versus the "depth" of the trap, or how many electron-volts it exerts.
-A trap that has a depth of 2.0 electron-volts would require a great amount of thermal energy (very high temperatures) to overcome the attraction, while at a depth of 0.1 electron-volts very little heat (very cold temperatures) are needed for the trap to even hold an electron.
-Higher temperatures may cause the faster release of energy, resulting in a brighter yet short-lived emission, while lower temperatures may produce dimmer but longer-lasting glows.
+A trap that has a depth of 2.0 electron-volts would require a great amount of thermal energy (very high temperature) to overcome the attraction, while at a depth of 0.1 electron-volts very little heat (very cold temperature) is needed for the trap to even hold an electron.
+Generally, higher temperatures cause a faster release of energy, resulting in a brighter yet short-lived emission, while lower temperatures produce a dimmer but longer-lasting glow.
 Temperatures that are too hot or cold, depending on the substance, may not allow the accumulation or release of energy at all.
 The ideal depth of trap for persistent phosphorescence at room temperature is typically between 0.6 and 0.7 electron-volts.
-If the phosphorescent quantum yield is high, that is, if the substance has a large number of traps of the correct depth, these substances will release significant amounts of light over long time scales, creating so-called "glow in the dark" materials.
+If the phosphorescent quantum yield is high, that is, if the substance has a large number of traps of the correct depth, this substance will release a significant amount of light over a long period of time, creating a so-called "glow in the dark" material.

-Persistent phosphorescence is the mechanism of most anything commonly referred to as glow in the dark.
-Typical uses include toys, frisbees and balls, safety signs, paints and markings, make-ups, art and décor, and a variety of other uses.